 You might not know this, but if you don’t have a fence, you can be heavily fined or held liable for negligence if a child from the neighborhood falls in and gets hurt, even if they never had permission to use your pool in the first place.
-Since this isn’t really a choice or up for debate, let’s get down to the nitty-gritty on pool fencing requirements in Texas and what options that leave us.
+Since this isn’t really a choice or up for debate, let’s get down to the nitty-gritty on pool fencing requirements in and near Austin Texas, and what options that leave us.

 The fencing around your pool must be 48 inches in height or taller.
 Horizontal slats or rails that can be climbed are prohibited.
 Although vertical slats or bars are permitted the gaps must prevent a ball with a 4 inch diameter from passing through them.
 Likewise, gaps at the bottom of the fence can be no taller than 4 inches.
 Other restrictions include chain link fences that children could easily climb over.
 Putting chain link fencing up around a pool as a primary barrier is illegal.
 There are still several options that are aesthetically pleasing that will also fulfill state law requirements, such as wood privacy fences and ornamental iron fences.
 Some people desire a more stylish look with these fences and have achieved that with horizontal slatted wood fencing.
 In your creative searching, be aware that decorative openings in any direction must be less than 1 ¾ inches and all fence attachments need to be on the inside of the fence, closest to the pool.